• Generalized myasthenia gravis (gMG) is not a hereditary condition, but genetics may be involved in its development.

 Read on to learn about whether gMG is hereditary, along with risk factors and triggers for the condition.

 No, gMG is not considered to be hereditary.
-In fact, it’s rare for more than one family member to have gMG, according to the advocacy group Conquer Myasthenia Gravis.
+In fact, it’s rare for more than one family member to have gMG.

-With that said, gMG is an autoimmune disease, and it’s not unusual for several family members to have an autoimmune condition, even if they don’t all have the same condition.
-So, genetics may be involved in the development of gMG, and researchers have been looking into whether there may be higher rates of this condition within families.
+However, gMG is an autoimmune disease, and it’s not unusual for several family members to have an autoimmune condition, even if they don’t all have the same condition.
+So genetics may be involved in the development of gMG.
+Researchers have been looking into whether there may be higher rates of this condition within families.

-A 2020 study, which included more than 1,000 people with a specific type of gMG, found that the rate of gMG within families was higher than what would be expected of a random disease.
+A 2020 study that included more than 1,000 people with a specific type of gMG living in North America found that the rate of gMG within families was higher than what would be expected of a random disease.
 Researchers also noted that a disproportionate number of people with the condition had a personal or family history of autoimmune disease.

-There is a temporary form of myasthenia gravis that mothers can pass on to their newborns, though.
+There is a temporary form of myasthenia gravis that mothers can pass on to their newborns.
 It’s called transient neonatal myasthenia gravis because it lasts just a few days to a few weeks.

 Another condition called congenital myasthenia syndrome exists as well.
 However, this is an inherited genetic disorder, not an autoimmune condition.